+Your details

-Your details You only need to give us Organisation name the organisation name if you are filling out this application as part of First name(s) your job.
-Last name Date of birth It's on your National National Insurance number (if you know it) Insurance card, benefit letter, payslip or P60.
-Address If you are completing this application as part of your job, you do not need to give us your National Insurance number.
-Postcode We will send you our decision about the application by letter.
+Organisation name First name(s) Last name Date of birth National Insurance number (if you know it) Address Postcode We will send you our decision about the application by letter.
 Do you want the letter to be sent to this address?
-Yes No If 'no', tell us where you'd like letters sent: Address
+Yes No If 'no', tell us where you'd like letters sent: Address Postcode